 Public lands are maintained for specific reasons ranging from high impact recreation to conservation.
-In the Central Laurentians, forests have been cut to allow for roads, energy infrastructure, buildings, open lawn areas, boat ramps, and vistas.
+In the Canadian Maritimes, forests and grasslands have been cut and altered to allow for roads, energy infrastructure, buildings, open lawn areas, boat ramps, and vistas.
 These other lands can provide benefits to pollinator when managed correctly.
 Pollinators are encouraged by timed mowing, opening tree canopies, and planting of native flowers.
 Less disturbed natural areas can be augmented with plantings of native plant species.
-Existing plantings around buildings and parking areas should be evaluated to determine if pollinatorfriendly plants can be substituted or added to attract and support pollinators.
+Existing plantings around buildings and parking areas should be evaluated to determine if pollinator-friendly plants can be substituted or added to attract and support pollinators.
 Public land managers have a unique opportunity to use their plantings as an education tool to help others understand the importance of pollinators in the environment through signs, brochures, and public programs.

 In an effort to increase populations of pollinators the land manager can:

-- Inventory and become knowledgeable of local pollinators. - Provide connectivity between vegetation areas by creating corridors of perennials, shrubs, and trees that provide pollinators shelter and food as they move through the landscape. - Maintain a minimum of lawn areas that support recreational needs. - Restrict the use of insecticides and herbicides. - Provide water sources in large open areas. - Maintain natural meadows and openings that provide habitats for sun-loving wildflowers and grasses. - Remove invasive species.
+- Inventory and become - knowledgeable of local pollinators. - Provide connectivity between vegetation areas by creating corridors of perennials, shrubs, and trees that provide pollinators shelter and food as they move through the landscape. - Maintain a minimum of lawn areas that support recreational needs. - Restrict the use of insecticides and herbicides. - Provide water sources in large open areas. - Maintain natural meadows and openings that provide habitats for sun-loving wildflowers and grasses. - Remove invasive species.

 Gardeners have a wide array of plants to use in their gardens.
 Native plants, plants introduced from years of plant exploration from around the world, and plants developed by professional and amateur breeders can be found in garden centres, in catalogs, and on web-sites.
-Use your knowledge of pollinator needs to guide your choices.
+Use your knowledge of pollinator needs and the plant list in this document to guide your choices.

 - Choose a variety of plants that will provide nectar and pollen throughout the growing season. - Resist the urge to have a totally manicured lawn and garden.
 Leave bare ground for ground nesting bees.
 Leave areas of dead wood and leaf litter for other insects. - Find local resources to help you in your efforts.
-Contact your local garden club or local Conservation Authority.
+Contact your local garden club or conservation groups.
 Visit your regional botanic gardens and arboreta.